 As you browse our Top 100, you'll see a summary of each destination's main attraction, as well as links to additional resources or golf packages to help you plan a trip.
 With pent-up demand for travel soaring this spring, it's never too early to get serious about your next epic golf vacation.

-After considerable deliberation, we are pleased to present our list of the world's top 50 golf destinations in order, while we've ordered the second 50 alphabetically and by region.
+What are the best golf trips?
+After considerable deliberation, we are pleased to present our list of the World Top 100 golf destinations.
+We've ranked the top 50 golf destinations in order, while we've ordered the second 50 alphabetically and by region.

 Top 100 Golf Destinations in the World